axelmichel/runningmate/README.md

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

+## Future Enhancements
+- Integration of weather data: Enhance activity analysis by correlating runs with weather conditions.
+- Search and filter activities: Implement functionality to search and filter running records easily.
+- Calendar with activities: Add a calendar view to visualize running sessions over time.
+- Weekly, monthly, and yearly statistics with comparisons: Provide deeper insights and track progress over different timeframes.

 ## Contact
 For questions or support, reach out via [michel.axel@gmail.com](mailto:michel.axel@gmail.com) or open an issue on GitHub.